- 19 Feb 2026

 Why I made the repos public

-I'm publishing the code not because it's perfect, but because it's honest.
-If you're a developer thinking about building something physical, this is your reminder: you can.
-You will learn fast.
-The backend covers custom binary protocol handling, a two-phase payment flow, and real-time TCP-to-WebSocket bridging — things you rarely see in tutorials.
-Just don't confuse shipping with scaling.
+I’m publishing the code not because it’s perfect, but because it’s honest.
+If you’re a developer thinking about building something physical, this is your reminder: you can.
+You’ll learn fast.

 Repos: chargebro-mobile and chargebro-backend